dyne/tomb/README.md

 - facilitation of good practices, i.e: key/storage physical separation
 - adoption of a few standard and well tested implementations.

-At present, Tomb consists of a simple shell script (Zsh) using standard filesystem tools (GNU) and the cryptographic API of the Linux kernel (cryptsetup and LUKS).
-Tomb can also produce machine parsable output to facilitate its use inside graphical applications.
+At present, Linux Tomb consists of a simple shell script (Zsh) using standard filesystem tools (GNU) and the cryptographic API of the Linux kernel (cryptsetup and LUKS).
+It can also produce machine parsable output to facilitate its use inside graphical applications.

+Starting with the 3.0 release path, also a new [Portable Tomb](portable) script is made available (under development) which works on more operating systems beyond Linux based, is written in POSIX shell, has less dependencies and features and is based on [Veracrypt](https://www.veracrypt.fr) instead of LUKS/cryptsetup.

 # How does it work?